patrick-blom/firefly_luciferin_wiki/Settings.md

 ## Dynamically generated test image
 GUI offers a dynamically generated test image to test the LEDs behind your monitor.
-**NOTE:** If you want to use the automatically generated configuration, **your first LED should be positioned in the bottom half of your monitor** like in the image below.

 ![](https://github.com/sblantipodi/firefly_luciferin/blob/master/data/img/testimage_luciferini.jpg?raw=true)